 We can also place “hors-texte” in the company of “hors-jeu”—out of play, and alongside “hors-bord,” the French expression for an outboard motor.
 The motor that is “hors-bord” is locked on to the craft, but at its margins rather in the bowels of the boat as in the old style of the “in-board.”
 In general, we find “hors de” when something is implied as now out of contact or disconnected.
 What is “hors d’atteinte” is out of reach—somewhat as the “hors d’oeuvre” is served outside the main “work” of the meal.

 We have noted above that the Petit Robert explains an origin for what appears hors-texte in the printing practice of slipping an engraving (etc.) into a book after pagination—a textual adjunct.
 Thus, to deny the category of the hors-texte is partly explained as the inevitable integration of supplements within the text.
 (And yet there would be the continuing trace of what had been hors-texte—a break in pagination, perhaps.)
-Furthermore what Derrida’s il n’y a pas de hors-texte denies to exist is any supplement that would guarantee a text a unique sense and reference.
+Furthermore what Derrida’s “il n’y a pas de hors-texte” denies to exist is any supplement that would guarantee a text a unique sense and reference.

 Transgression Towards a Referent